 In this pioneering study, researchers from the University of Hertfordshire carried out further modelling of the data to explore these latest insights into what extent family life, the school environment and neighbourhood factors act as ‘protective health assets’ for young people in relation to self-harming behaviour.
 Self-harm was measured by the question: ‘Have you ever deliberately hurt yourself in some way, such as cut or hit yourself on purpose or taken an overdose?’

-Research by the University’s Health Behaviour in School-aged Children (HBSC) England team, published in a recent issue of the International Journal of Public Health, has revealed the extent to which young people’s experiences of school, their local community and relationships with their parents can help decrease self-harming behaviour.
+Research by the University’s Health Behaviour in School-aged Children (HBSC) England team, published in the International Journal of Public Health, AND has revealed the extent to which young people’s experiences of school, their local community and relationships with their parents can help decrease self-harming behaviour.

 Adolescence is a stage of life that is distinct from childhood and adulthood.
 Significant physical, cognitive, identity, moral and emotional development occurs against a backdrop of changing social and family relationships.
 Hence, strong parental relationships play an important protective role in young people’s mental health.
 The odds of self-harm among those that struggle to communicate with their mothers are two-and-a-half times higher compared with those communicate easily – and with their fathers the odds are twice as high.
 However, friendships with other young people were not found to have a significant bearing on the likelihood of self-harm, the research found.

-The research has built on the key findings from the most recent HBSC England survey: more than one in five 15-year-olds in England said they had self-harmed; nearly three times as many girls as boys (32 per cent of girls compared to 11 per cent of boys revealed that they had self-harmed.
+The research has built on the key findings from the most recent HBSC England survey: more than one in five 15-year-olds in England said they had self-harmed; nearly three times as many girls as boys (32% of girls compared to 11% of boys revealed that they had self-harmed.
 The results underscore the need for new school and community initiatives to prevent young people from self-harming, researchers said.